 Many are also diversifying their international student recruiting strategies and the use of third-party education agents is becoming more popular worldwide.
 Schools expect to see a decline in students coming from high-demand source markets like China, Japan and Korea so they are increasing recruiting efforts in emerging markets like India, and countries in Southeast Asia and Latin America.

 How are Flywire’s education clients working to keep students engaged?

 As mentioned above, the biggest trend is the shift to more online learning to help contain the virus.
 This is forcing many institutions to invest more in this part of their curriculum.
 While virtual classrooms have been selectively available for major universities, the current situation is making online learning more mainstream.
 As a result, we expect many schools will continue investing in their online curriculum and infrastructure after the crisis subsides.

 How will the shift to remote working for university administrators affect the utilization of Flywire?

 As university staff adapt to the new reality of working outside the office, there may be instances where they lack critical access to key financial systems.
 However, Flywire’s digital infrastructure ensures that our clients and their payers continue to operate without friction or disruption.
-Our clients are accustomed to being able to access our financial software solution from anywhere, at any time.
+Our clients are accustomed to being able to access our comprehensive receivables solution from anywhere, at any time.
 Flywire was purpose-built to provide universities with a resilient, redundant solution that helps students future proof their tuition payments and this situation is no exception.